jtheriault/jquery-rescope/README.md

 *default: {display: 'none', height: '100%', width: '100%'}*

 Sets the CSS properties of the iframe element in which the DOM is scoped.
-This in cases when the test depends upon a specific rendering situation (e.g. within a non-scrolling document).
+This is intended for cases when the test depends upon a specific rendering situation (e.g. within a non-scrolling document).

 Roadmap
 =======
+~~Bower registration~~
 Build process